-Footnotes are numbered consecutively for each chapter.
+Number notes consecutively, restarting each chapter with note 1.
+Begin every footnote on the page on which you reference it.
 Footnotes may be presented in a typeface smaller than the text, but never in a typeface smaller than 10 points.